An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

 \end{prop}

-\begin{proof} First, $i$ preserves all homology isomorphisms, so to see it is a left Quillen functor we need only check that it preserves cofibrations.
-The cofibrations of $\cA (G)$ are objectwise monomorphisms.
-Next note that the cofibrations in the algebraically injective model structure are precisely the monomorphisms.
+\begin{proof} First we need to check that $l=d_*if$ preserves cofibrations and acyclic cofibrations so that we have a Quillen adjunction.

+The cofibrations in $\cA_c^p(G)$ are the monomorphisms, which are the objectwise monomorphisms.
+Similarly, the cofibrations in an algebraically injective model structure are precisely the monomorphisms.
 The cofibrations in the doubly injective $\Ra$-module category are precisely the morphisms which are objectwise cofibrations, namely the objectwise monomorphisms.
-Thus $i$ preserves cofibrations.
+It is obvious that $f$ and $i $ preserve monomorphisms.
+It is also clear that the functor $d_!$ (given by taking the product of the values) preserves monomorphisms.
+Since $d_*N \subseteq d_!N$, it follows that $d_*$ also preserves momomorphisms.

+The weak equivalences in both categories are objectwise quasi-isomorphisms, and we will show $l$ preserves all homology isomorphisms.
+Since $l$ is defined at the level of abelian categories, it takes mapping cones to mapping cones.
+It therefore suffices to show that if $X$ is a $qce$-module with $H_*(X)=0$ then $H_*(lX)=0$.
+For this we use a filtration described in \cite[Section 6]{AGs} (the map $d: \Sigma_c\lra [0,r]$ and the diagram $\RRc^f$ take the roles of the map $\pi :\Sigma\lra \overline{\Sigma}$ and the ring $R^f$).
+To avoid clutter, we will omit the notation $if$ since $ifX$ takes the same values as $X$ on pairs.